yousty/event_store_client/docs/catch_up_subscriptions.md

 ### Subscribing to a stream

 To subscribe to a stream from a specific position, you need to provide a _stream position_.
-This can be `:start`, `:end` or integer position.
+This can be `:start`, `:end` or an integer position.

 The following subscribes to the stream `some-stream` at position `20`, this means that events `21` and onward will be handled: